A

 1960 The Army Assistant Chief-of-Staff for Intelligence (ACSI)

 authorizes field testing of LSD in Europe and the Far East.
-Testing of the european
+Testing

 population is code named Project THIRD CHANCE; testing of the Asian